 • Now for the list you just created in your mind, answer why for each one.

 • Ideas to Explore: What exactly is the source of the anger?
 Is it based on a difference of opinion?
 What about injustice?
-Is there a past experience that brings up an emotion?
+Is there an experience that brings up an emotion?
 Be honest here too, is there envy, or jealousy at work?

 • Ideas to Explore: For each of the items that stir up anger in you, exactly who, what, when, and how does that anger manifest itself?